When my son Remi was 2, he was taken from me for three years. I felt so much hate and fear.

 Over time, my husband and I got more financially secure.
 When we saw Remi … Read More

 Last year I reunified with my son, Aaron, who spent his first two years in foster care.
 Aaron is now 4 years old with curly brown hair, brown eyes and a smile that makes everyone want to smile, too.
 Aaron foster family had lots of money for clothes, toys, everything.
 When we reunified, I thought Aaron would be unhappy not having a large TV with cable and tons of fancy … Read More

 Parents struggling to provide for their children are often surprised to learn that gaps in basic care such as inadequate food, clothing, and safe, stable housing can result in allegations of neglect and child removal.

-Here, social worker Rick Barinbaum of The Center for Family Representation, and attorneys Eric Cloud, Mimi Laver and Carlyn Hicks (see p.3), explain what parents should be mindful of when hard times hit, and reforms that would prevent families from being … Read More
+Here, social worker Rick Barinbaum of The Center for Family Representation, and attorneys Erin Cloud, Mimi Laver and Carlyn Hicks (see p.3), explain what parents should be mindful of when hard times hit, and reforms that would prevent families from being … Read More